BrandonFromKansas/reading-notes/Reading 01: Learning Markdown.md

 ## Why do we use markdown?
 - Markdown has been described as *future-proof*.
 Meaning that even if the application you're using to write a markdown-formatted text stops working or becomes obsolete, the formatted text will still be readable.
 Markdown does not require any specially licensed program in order to write or read it.
-- Markdown-formatted text is also easily portable since and can be created on any device using any operating system.
+- Markdown-formatted text- is also easily portable since and can be created on any device using any operating system.

 ## What symbol will create a heading in Markdown?
 - The pound symbol "**#**" can be used to create a main heading.
 One pound symbol will denote the biggest possible heading for a Markdown-formatted document.